 Heritage

 Our interest and involvment in heritage protection began in 1972 and continues today.
-Back in 2014 local residents asked us to help to save 1880s Frogmore from demolition.
+Nearly 10 years ago in 2014 local residents asked us to help save the 1880s Victorian villa Frogmore in Carnegie from demolition.
 Despite strong community opposition, a petition of over 1000 signatures, a nomination to Heritage Victoria, an interim protection order and a Council commissioned Heritage Report (which concluded that Frogmore was a significant cultural asset of Glen Eira and should be conserved); the Victorian Italianate brick house with its distinctive tower was felled in late 2015.
-(Scroll down for more information on Frogmore)
+Scroll down for more information on Frogmore.

 We continue to speak out on local heritage issues and have made nominations to Heritage Victoria and been a party to VCAT hearings.
 We are not able to support every heritage campaign but may be able to provide advice.